 Hierarchical Feature Learning

-- Early layers: Detect edges, corners, and simple textures
+- Early layers: Edges, corners, simple textures